DKesserich/AdvancedEasesPlugin/README.md

 I am making the code available under the Creative Commons Attribution Sharealike 4.0 license.

-Some of the included game assets are from the Unreal Third Person Template and the Unreal Content Examples.
+Some of the included game assets are from the Unreal Third Person Template and the Unreal Content Examples, and licensed accordingly.